spikeekips/mitum-doc/ISAAC+-Stage-INIT.md

 # INIT Stage

 In *INIT* stage, node tries to start next block or new round.
 After *init* agreement between *suffrage group*, node can join and start consensus process for next block or next round.
-The other stages are based on *active suffrage group*, but *INIT* stage is based on *suffrage group*, it means, moving to next block or next round should be agreed between nodes in *suffrage group*.
+The other stages are based on *acting suffrage group*, but *INIT* stage is based on *suffrage group*, it means, moving to next block or next round should be agreed between nodes in *suffrage group*.

 ---
 ***ROUND*** :